AMERICAN TREASURE TOUR

 BOYERTOWN MUSEUM OF HISTORIC VEHICLES

-The Boyertown Museum of Historic Vehicles displays a collection of antique and vintage automobiles, trucks, motorcycles, sleighs, carriages and bicycles, all with a Pennsylvania connection.
-Many of the trucks on display were built by the Boyertown Auto Body Works which operated on the site until 1990.
+The Boyertown Museum of Historic Vehicles displays a collection of antique and vintage automobiles, trucks, motorcycles, sleighs, carriages, and bicycles, all with a Pennsylvania connection.
+Many of the trucks on display were built by the Boyertown Auto Body Works, which operated on the site until 1990.
 Other highlights of the collection include the former Fegley's Diner, which has been completely restored and relocated to the museum, as well as an early Sunoco gas station.

 BYERS' CHOICE CHRISTMAS MUSEUM

 Byers' Choice Carolers® are a sought-after collectible around the holidays, but you can experience the holiday season all year long at the company's headquarters in Chalfont.
-Take a walk through the Christmas Museum and see the artisans at work creating these one-of-a-kind pieces.
+Take a walk through the Byers' Choice Christmas Museum and see the artisans at work creating these one-of-a-kind pieces.

 JAMES A. MICHENER ART MUSEUM

-Named for local author James A. Michener, the Michener Art Museum features the works of artists of both local and international fame, including a large collection of Pennsylvania Impressionist works and a gallery of work by acclaimed craftsman George Nakashima.
+Named for local author James A. Michener, the Michener Art Museum features the works of artists of both local and international fame, including a large collection of Pennsylvania impressionist works and a gallery of work by acclaimed craftsman George Nakashima.

 MUSEUM OF THE AMERICAN REVOLUTION

-NATIONAL CHRISTMAS CENTER
+NATIONAL CONSTITUTION CENTER

 WHARTON ESHERICK STUDIO MUSEUM